efuzy/efuzy/docs/src/pages/vue-components/table.md

 <doc-example title="Using grid prop" file="QTable/ResponsiveGrid" />

-The example above is essentially mimicking the earlier Quasar versions of the table behavior.
+The example above is essentially mimicking the earlier Efuzy versions of the table behavior.

 ## Server side pagination, filter and sorting